Indian Mounds Regional Park: Restored land in a sacred place

 Our larger conservation strategy aims to connect habitat restoration projects.

 Indian Mounds Regional Park is an important site in a growing corridor in East St. Paul.
-Our soon-to-begin restoration project at Bruce Vento Nature Sanctuary lies just below.
 We've also restored habitat at the DNR’s nearby Willowbrook campus.
-Other close natural areas include Battle Creek Regional Park and Pig’s Eye Lake, and we anticipate exciting future partnerships with the City of Maplewood.
+Other close natural areas include Battle Creek Regional Park and Pig’s Eye Lake.
+And the restoration project at Wakáŋ Tipi / Bruce Vento Nature Sanctuary lies just below.